alekratz/omnibot/README.md

 omnibot.exs configuration and start a docker container.
 You should simply be able to run `docker-compose up -d` and be good to go.

+# Plugins

+TODO: short intro about plugins and links to examples

 # Final notes

 Since this is a BEAM application, you will sometimes see error messages pop up.
 This is normal behavior.
 If you see endless error messages (e.g. can't connect), then something is probably wrong and checking the logs may help you determine the issue.

-# Plugins
+# License

-TODO: short intro about plugins and links to examples
+AGPL-3.0-only

+See LICENSE file for details.